xonq/tutorials/assembly.md

 # SPAdes *de novo* genome assembly

 ## GETTING STARTED
+Assembly software takes next generation reads and uses models to guide stitching the reads into contiguous sequences, or contigs.
+Some software go a step further and attempt to stich the contigs themselves into scaffolds.

 If you are using the Ohio Super Computer (OSC) and have access to PAS1046, skip installation to [OSC USE](https://gitlab.com/xonq/tutorials/-/blob/master/assembly.md#osc-use) once you have added the line to your profile from [here](https://gitlab.com/xonq/tutorials/-/blob/master/annotationPipeline.md#getting-started).

 <br />